Manamadurai: Geographical indication

 This town is famous for manufacturing Ghatam musical instruments, clay pots, clay horses, and other clay items.
-The Manamadurai Pottery Works Cottage Industrial Co-operative Society applied for Geographical indication for Manamadurai Pottery on 28 July 2016.
+The Manamadurai Pottery Works Co-operative Society - a renowned local community of Artisans traditionally working on Mud crafts, applied for Geographical indication for Manamadurai Pottery on 28 July 2016.
 The Geographical Indications Registry Of India under World Trade Organizations Act, issued the Certificate of Geographical Indication for Manamadurai Pottery officially on 31 March 2023 on the journal numbered 166 and certificate number 446.